 Gastroenterology Billing Services in Ohio

-Ohio's gastroenterology practices face unique billing challenges shaped by Medical Mutual of Ohio / Anthem's commercial rules, Ohio Medicaid requirements, and CGS Administrators Medicare policies.
+Ohio's gastroenterology practices face unique billing challenges shaped by Medical Mutual of Ohio (statewide) and Anthem BCBS's commercial rules, Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) requirements, and CGS Administrators (Jurisdiction 15) Medicare policies.
 Our AAPC-certified coders specialize in both OH payer rules and gastroenterology coding complexity.

 Why Ohio Gastroenterology Practices Need Specialized Billing

-Ohio's healthcare market includes 35,000+ physicians, and gastroenterology practices here face a payer market dominated by Medical Mutual of Ohio / Anthem on the commercial side and Ohio Medicaid on the public payer side.
-Medicare claims are processed through CGS Administrators, which applies its own Local Coverage Determinations that directly affect gastroenterology procedure coverage and medical necessity requirements.
+Ohio's healthcare market includes 35,000+ physicians, and gastroenterology practices here face a payer market dominated by Medical Mutual of Ohio (statewide) and Anthem BCBS on the commercial side and Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) on the public payer side.
+Medicare claims are processed through CGS Administrators (Jurisdiction 15), which applies its own Local Coverage Determinations that directly affect gastroenterology procedure coverage and medical necessity requirements.
 Generic billing teams without OH specific knowledge leave revenue on the table.

 Gastroenterology billing itself is complex.
 GI billing centers on endoscopy coding.
 When a screening colonoscopy (45378) finds a polyp, it becomes a diagnostic procedure with different coding and cost-sharing rules.
 Getting this conversion right affects both provider reimbursement and patient billing.
-When you combine this coding complexity with Ohio's specific payer rules, authorization requirements, and 6 Ohio Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving gastroenterology practices from Columbus to Toledo and across Ohio.
+When you combine this coding complexity with Ohio's specific payer rules, authorization requirements, and 7 Ohio Medicaid (managed care) and MyCare Ohio (dual-eligibles) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving gastroenterology practices from Columbus to Dayton and across Ohio.

 Ohio Payer Challenges for Gastroenterology